polyconic/Specced/README.md

 Platform specs were checked against the platforms' own docs where they publish them (Apple, Spotify, SoundCloud, Bandcamp, YouTube) and current guides where they don't.
-They change — Instagram moved its grid to 3:4 in 2025 — so re-check anything that looks off.
+Things change.
+Lmk.